 Laptops, iPads are permissible, but please refrain from using them in ways which distract fellow students.
 Please, no eating or texting during class meetings, if you distract us, then you will be dismissed.

 How does one succeed in this course?
-I recommend that you read assigned material before the class meets, don't skip class or tests, and never hesitate to ask me questions.
+I recommend that you read assigned material before the class meets, don't skip class or assignments, and never hesitate to ask me questions.